 - If a user’s account meets the requirement of UInt32, the account can be used directly as the uid.

 - If a user’s account is a phone number or email address that does not meet the requirements of UInt32, the user can maintain a mapping table between the account and UInt32.

 The uid parameter is set to 0 by default.
 When user A successfully calls the signaling API, channelJoin, all the other users in the corresponding channel will receive an onChannelUserJoined callback, which suggests that user A has joined the channel and returns the internal uid automatically assigned by the system.
 Agora recommends the other users to record user A’s uid to quickly locate and fix issues when they occur.

 Agora’s voice and video processing include:

 Capturing is the process of collecting information from unprocessed raw voice and video data.
 For example, on a cellphone, recording audio is a form of voice capturing and taking pictures or video is a form of image or video capturing.

 Encoding is the process where the sampled or pre-processed data is transformed into a different format.

-Agora.io voice and video transmission relies on its self-built SD-RTN (Software Defined Real-time Network), a virtual and UDP (User Datagram Protocol)-based network architecture designed specifically for real-time communications.
-By deploying software networking units, which work in synergy with one another, at different data centers across the Internet, Agora.io manages to add a virtual layer.
-To ensure stable transmission and low latency, particularly on weak networks, the SD-RTN automatically assigns an optimal path according to the following node conditions in a real-time way:
+Agora’s voice and video transmission relies on its self-built SD-RTN (Software Defined Real-time Network), a virtual and UDP (User Datagram Protocol)-based network architecture designed specifically for real-time communications.
+By deploying software networking units at different data centers across the Internet, Agora manages to add a virtual layer.
+To ensure stable transmission and low latency, the SD-RTN automatically assigns an optimal path according to the following node conditions in real time: